-Violations are addressed by the Student Conduct Office to provide a centralized and consistent response to matters of Student Non-Academic Misconduct.
+Student Non-Academic Misconduct Policy violations are addressed by the Student Conduct Office to provide a centralized and consistent response to matters of Student Non-Academic Misconduct.
 The office also provides a central point of contact should individuals have questions about, or need to report, Student Non-Academic Misconduct.

-Other policies related to student behaviour are the Harassment Policy, the Sexual Violence Policy, the Alcohol Policy, the Cannabis Policy, the Copyright Policy, and the Smoking Policy.
+In addition to the Student Non-Academic Misconduct Policy, other policies related to student behaviour are the Harassment Policy, the Sexual Violence Policy, the Alcohol Policy, the Cannabis Policy, the Copyright Policy, and the Smoking Policy.

 How are incidents of Student Non-Academic Misconduct processed?

 Any member of the University community (student, faculty, or staff) who has observed, or been the subject of an alleged incident of Student Non-Academic Misconduct can file a report.

 When an alleged incident of Student Non-Academic Misconduct is reported, there are a few possible courses of action: